-3. Membership
+Membership

-The members of the Corporation shall consist of the applicants for Incorporation and such other individuals as qualify for membership from time to time in accordance with the provisions of these Bylaws.
+The members of the Corporation shall consist of:

+The applicants for Incorporation and such other individuals as qualify for membership in accordance with the provisions of MSU Inc.’s Corporate Bylaws;

-Classes of Membership – Membership in the Corporation shall consist of the following three classes:
+Membership in the Corporation shall consist of the following three classes:

-Honorary Members – The Board of Directors may appoint any individual an Honorary Member of the Corporation.
+Honorary Members: The Board of Directors may appoint any individual an Honorary Member of the Corporation;

-Full Members – Each duly elected representative and member of the Student Representative Assembly at McMaster University shall be, during the time that s/he remains a member of the Student Representative Assembly, a Full Member of the Corporation.
+Full Members: Each duly elected representative and member of the Student Representative Assembly (SRA) at McMaster University shall be, during the time that they remain a member of the SRA, a Full Member of the Corporation;

-Associate Members – Each undergraduate student at McMaster University who pays dues to the Corporation shall be an Associate member of the Corporation.
+Associate Members: Each undergraduate student at McMaster University who pays dues to the Corporation shall be an Associate member of the Corporation.

-An Associate Member shall continue his/her membership for so long as s/he is enrolled as a full time undergraduate student at McMaster University who has fully paid his/her annual dues.
+An Associate Member shall continue their membership so long as they are enrolled as a student at McMaster University who has fully paid their annual dues in accordance with MSU Bylaw 2 – Membership.

-Termination of Membership – The interest of a member (whether Honorary, Full, or Associate) in the Corporation is not transferable and lapses and ceases to exist upon his/her death.
+Termination of Membership: The interest of a member (whether Honorary, Full, or Associate) in the Corporation is not transferable and ceases to exist upon their death.

+Associate membership shall terminate when the student:

+No longer meets the criteria outlined in Corporate Bylaw 1 – MSU Inc., Section 4.2; or

-Associate membership shall cease when the student ceases to be a full time undergraduate student of McMaster University, or does not remit his/her full dues to the Corporation.
-All Full Members shall remain Full Members for so long as they shall be duly elected representatives to the Student Representative Assembly.
+Does not remit their full dues to the Corporation;

+All Full Members shall hold their title as long as they shall be duly elected representatives to the Student Representative Assembly.

-4. Dues
+Dues

-All Associate Members shall pay an annual due to the Corporation.
-All dues shall be paid to McMaster University as an agent for the Corporation.
-The Board of Directors may, by resolution, set additional annual dues payable by each Associate Member.
-Before becoming effective, however, any increase in the annual dues must be submitted to the next Annual or General Meeting of members for approval and the Annual or General Meeting must approve the same by a majority of not less than two-thirds of the affirmative vote of the Full Membership at a meeting duly called for the purposes of considering such increase.
+All Associate Members shall pay an annual due to the Corporation;

+All dues shall be paid to McMaster University as an agent for the Corporation;

+The Board of Directors may, by resolution, set additional annual dues payable by each Associate Member;

+Before becoming effective, any increase in the annual dues must be submitted to the next Annual or General Meeting of members for approval and the Annual or General Meeting must approve the same by a majority of no less than two-thirds of the affirmative vote of the Full Membership at a meeting called for the purposes of considering such increase.

-5. Annual and Other Meeting of Members
+Annual & Other Meetings of Members

-The Annual or General Meeting of members shall be held at the head office of the Corporation or elsewhere in Ontario as the Board of Directors may determine and on such day as the Board of Directors shall appoint.
+The Annual or General Meeting of members shall be held at the head office of the Corporation or elsewhere in Ontario as the Board of Directors may determine and on such day as the Board of Directors shall appoint;

+At every Annual Meeting, the following shall occur:

+A presentation of:

+The Directors’ reports;

+The Auditors’ report;

+Financial Statements.

+An election of Board of Directors for the ensuing year;

+The appointment of Auditors for the ensuing year;

+The officiation of remuneration for Auditors; and

-At every Annual Meeting, in addition to any other business that may be transacted, the report of the Directors, the Financial Statements, and the report of the Auditors shall be presented and a Board of Directors elected and Auditors appointed for the ensuing year and the remuneration of the auditors shall be fixed.
-The members may consider and transact any business either special or general without any notice thereof at any meeting of the members, unless otherwise specified in Corporate Bylaws or by law.
+Any other business that may be take place.

+The members may consider and transact any business at any meeting of the members, either special or general, without any notice thereof unless otherwise specified in Corporate Bylaws or by law;

-Only Full Members shall be entitled to notice of any Annual or General Meeting of members and only Full Members shall be entitled to vote thereat.
-Associate Members are entitled to be present at any Annual or General Meeting of Members.
+Only Full Members shall be entitled to vote at Annual or General Meetings;

+Associate Members are entitled to be present at any Annual or General Meeting of Members;